 The City of Austin is starting mandatory sump pump inspections to verify that clear water sump pump connections to the sanitary sewer aren’t present.

 To do this, they will need access to your property and basement to observe exterior grading, roof drains, sump pit/pump, and seepage collection system if present.
 A typical inspection is completed in under 15 minutes.

 For fairness to residents, all buildings with a sewer account will be inspected, regardless of whether a basement or sump pump is present.

 There will be no fees for these inspections.

 Property owners have the option to hire a private plumber to complete their inspection, in which case the plumber's fees would be at property owner's expense.

 What’s the next step?

-The southeastern area will be separated into approximately four equal sectors, designated by color (red, yellow, green, and blue), to stagger inspection times throughout 2018.
+The Southwest Central area will be separated into approximately five equal sectors, designated by color (red, yellow, green, blue, and purple), to stagger inspection times throughout 2019.
 You will be notified by mail to schedule an inspection.

 Check out the links below for FAQs, proper sump pump installation diagrams, program updates and more!